-During the second quarter of 2022, the Company awarded Performance Stock Units ("PSUs") to certain senior level employees, which will vest if certain financial performance objectives are achieved over a two to three year performance period and the grantee remains employed by the Company through that performance period.
+During the second quarter of 2022, the Company awarded Performance Stock Units ("PSUs") to certain senior level employees, which will vest if certain financial performance objectives are achieved over 2 years to 3 years performance periods and the grantee remains employed by the Company through that performance period.
 Each PSU represents a contingent right to receive shares of the Company's stock if the Company meets certain performance measures over the requisite period.
 The PSU awards entitle recipients to receive, upon vesting, a number of shares that ranges from 0% to 200% of the number of PSUs awarded, depending on the level of achievement of the specified performance conditions.